Good Time (film): Plot

 Connie tells Crystal he wants to borrow Annie's car to take Ray home.
 On the way, Ray recounts the story of the day leading up to his arrest and hospitalization.
 He tells Connie about a bottle of LSD solution and bag of stolen money Ray's friends ditched in a haunted house ride in Adventureland while they were running from police.
 Connie deduces that the drugs and money are still there and he, Crystal, and Ray drive to Adventureland.
 Leaving Crystal in the car, Connie and Ray search for the money, but only find the LSD.
 They are caught by Dash, Adventureland's security guard, who says the police are on their way.
 Connie beats Dash unconscious and, when a police car arrives, steals Dash's uniform.
 Ray pours LSD down Dash's throat, and Connie convinces the officers that Dash is the intruder.
 Crystal is arrested when she gets out of Annie's car, and Connie watches the police take her away.

 Unable to find the money, Connie and Ray go to Dash's apartment, where Connie befriends Dash's pit bull by letting it smell Dash's jacket.
 Ray calls his friend Caliph to offer to sell back the LSD, and, while they wait for Caliph and the sun rises, Ray begins drinking.
 Connie tells Ray that he is a leech on society, and they have a heated argument.
 Caliph arrives without any money, and Connie, protected by the dog, tells him to come back with $15,000.
 Although Caliph agrees, he tells Ray that he is really going to get a gun.

 Sensing danger, Connie attempts to leave with the acid before Caliph returns.
 Ray attacks him in the hallway and tries to get the drugs, but Dash's dog attacks Ray.
-Connie gets away and Ray escapes into the apartment, where he looks out the window and sees Connie get caught by the police.
+Connie gets away and Ray escapes into the apartment, where he looks out the window and sees Connie get caught by the police, dropping the LSD in the process.
 There is a pounding at the door, and Ray attempts to reach a neighboring apartment by climbing out a window, but he slips.
 As Connie is being put in a police car, he witnesses Ray fall to his death.

 Later, Peter greets Nick and Nick's grandmother in a lobby.
 While he walks Nick back to join a class, Peter remarks that Connie did the "right thing", and both brothers are where they belong.
+Peter comforts Nick, telling him he will have a "good time".
 Nick is initially very uncomfortable, but he gradually begins to participate in the group activity.
-As Nick begins to take part, Peter assures him that he will have a "good time".